Ofsted’s renewed approach to education inspections (England)

 Inspection focus

-The Early years inspection information details information about the inspection process, including the overall inspection focus.
+The Early years inspection information page details information about the inspection process, including the overall inspection focus.

 Ofsted’s renewed inspections reflect a significant shift in inspection culture.
 There is a stronger emphasis on leadership as a driver of sustained improvement, and on inclusion.